MEDIATION

 Depending on the type of conflict, the structure of the mediation may vary.
 Flexibility is built into the process, but generally the process will follow these steps:

-Finalizing the Agreement: The agreed upon terms are solidified in writing and signed by both parties, creating a binding document.
+4. Finalizing the Agreement: The agreed upon terms are solidified in writing and signed by both parties.
+At this point, an attorney can be hired to have the document filed with the courts to create a binding document, if desired.